 miles and points 101

 Now that we covered the basics, let's talk about points.
-Although most points are essentially the same, there are some differences in the points you can earn and how you can use them.
+Although points are essentially the same in that they can be used to book free travel, there are some differences in the points you can earn, what their value is and how you can use them.

-• Points earned from an airline credit card can be used towards free flights.
+Co-Branded Airline Miles - are miles earned from an airline specific co-branded credit card (like the Chase Southwest Rapid Rewards® card) that can be used to redeem for free flights.
 These cards usually come with perks like one free checked bag, priority boarding or a free companion pass.
-These points can NOT be transferred.
+These points CANNOT be transferred to other airlines.

-• Points earned from a hotel credit card can be used to book free nights at a hotel.
-These cards come with perks like hotel status, late checkout and annual free night certificates.
+Co-Branded Hotel Points are points earned from a hotel credit card (like the Chase World of Hyatt card) that can be used to book free nights at a hotel.
+These cards come with perks like hotel status, late checkout and annual free night awards.
+Points earned from co-branded hotel credit cards CANNOT be transferred.

-• Flexible (or transferable) points are earned from cards like the Chase Sapphire Preferred® Card.
-Points earned from these cards are transferable meaning you can transfer these points to airlines and hotels or you can book travel through the credit card portal.
+Transferable Points are points earned from cards like the Chase Sapphire Preferred® Card.
+Points earned from these cards are transferable meaning you can transfer these points to airlines and hotels, or you can book travel through each bank specific travel portal.
 These are my favorite kinds of points and the most valuable you can earn.

-• Fixed Value points.
-These are points earned from cards like the Capital One® Venture® Rewards Credit Card.
-Anytime you make a purchase that codes as travel, you can use your points to erase the cost in the form of a travel statement credit.
-We have used fixed value points to erase the costs of train travel through Europe, Disney World tickets, cheap airfares and rental cars.
+Fixed Value Points.
+These are points earned from cards like the Capital One Venture Rewards Credit Card.
+Anytime you make a purchase that codes as travel, you can redeem your points in the form of a travel statement credit.
+We have used fixed value points to pay for train travel through Europe, Disney World tickets, cheap airfares and rental cars.

 BEFORE YOU START: MILES AND POINTS GUIDE